numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 Usage and Impact
 ================

-There will be no transition period due to the difficulty and noise this is expected to create.
-In rare cases users may need to adjust code to avoid reduced precision or incorrect results.
+This NEP is expected to be implemented with **no** transition period that warns for all changes.
+Such a transition period would create many (often harmless) warnings which would be difficult to silence.
+We expect that most users will benefit long term from the clearer promotion rules and that few are directly (negatively) impacted by the change.
+However, certain usage patterns may lead to problematic changes, these are detailed in the backwards compatibility section.

-We plan to provide an *optional* warning mode capable of notifying users of potential changes in behavior in most relevant cases.
+The solution to this will be an *optional* warning mode capable of notifying users of potential changes in behavior.
+This mode is expected to generate many harmless warnings, but provide a way to systematically vet code and track down changes if problems are observed.

 Impact on ``can_cast``
 ----------------------

-Can cast will never inspect the value anymore.
+`can_cast` will never inspect the value anymore.
 So that the following results are expected to change from ``True`` to ``False``::

-  np.can_cast(100, np.uint8)
   np.can_cast(np.int64(100), np.uint8)
   np.can_cast(np.array(100, dtype=np.int64), np.uint8)
+  np.can_cast(100, np.uint8)

 We expect that the impact of this change will be small compared to that of the following changes.

 .. note::

-    The first example where the input is a Python scalar could be preserved to some degree, but this is not currently planned.
+    The last example where the input is a Python scalar _may_ be preserved since ``100`` can be represented by a ``uint8``.

 Impact on operators and functions involving NumPy arrays or scalars